 j.
 Employee means a prospective or actual employee.

 k.
-European Report means a report order from FRM by a Subscriber on an individual whose personal data (as defined in Regulation (EU) 2016/679 (the “Regulation”) is subject to the data protection law of the European Economic Area, Switzerland, or the United Kingdom once it ceases to be a member of the European Union.
+European Report means a report order from FRM by a Subscriber on an individual whose personal data (as defined in Regulation (EU) 2016/679 (the “Regulation”) is subject to the data protection laws of the European Union, the European Economic Area, Switzerland, or the United Kingdom (once it ceases to be a member of the European Union).

 m.
 Merged Report means Content used as a Consumer Report prepared by FRM that includes information from consumer reports of more than one of the nationwide consumer reporting agencies, as that term is defined in the FCRA.
 A Merged Report is a Consumer Report.

 n.
 Non-FCRA Report means a report requested on an individual domiciled in the United States where the report will not be used for the extension of credit, insurance, or employment and not used primarily for personal, family, or household purposes as defined in 15 U.S.C. et seq.

 o.
 Nonpublic Personal Information (“NPI”) means non public Personal Information (“NPI”) as that term is defined in Title V of the Gramm-Leach-Bliley Act of 1999 (15 U.S.C.
 6801 et seq) or any successor federal statute, and the rules and regulations thereunder, all as may be amended or supplemented from time to time.

 p.
 User means a registered User of the Portal.